Answered By: Jason Puckett

 If an item in the catalog is marked as In Place, it should be available on the shelf and checked out or requested.

 If an item in the catalog is marked as On Loan, someone has already checked out this item.
 It should not be on the shelf.
-You can request an item that is on loan, and it will recall that item from the person who currently has the item checked out.
-However, they will be given two to four weeks to return the item.
-It is often better to request a different copy through GIL-Express first, as a different copy will likely be returned faster.
+You should request a different copy through GIL-Express or Interlibrary Loan.

 Related Topics